esolanoo/esolanoo/README.md

 - 👋 Hi, I’m @esolanoo.
-Istudy Mechatronics with focus on advanced programming
+I studied Mechatronics Engineering with focus on advanced programing; currently doing a post-graduate in Computer Science
 - 👀 I’m interested in Data Science, Image Processing and overall programming (mostly on Python)
 - 🌱 I’m currently learning Data Science and Deep Learning
 - 💞️ I’m looking to collaborate on anything.
 I am open to all challenges